nod-ai/pytorch/ZoomNotes.md

 - Impl kernels and functionality w/ AOT triton kernels
-- Properly support multiple devices, this involves managing contexts appropriately between threads.
-We should have a bank of streams corresponding to each device as well as a bank of allocators corresponding to each device.
+- Properly support multiple devices, there are currently some memory errors when using devices other than `zoom:0`, first step is to add device side assertion handling logic